geb/geb/doc/manual/src/chapters/070-javascript.md

 ### Examples

-Here is an example showing one way of using `waitFor()` to deal with the situation where clicking a button invokes an AJAX request that creates a new `div` on it's completion.
+Here is an example showing one way of using `waitFor()` to deal with the situation where clicking a button invokes an AJAX request that creates a new `div` on its completion.

     import geb.*